Marko Simeunovič: Club career

 He started his football career at his home club NK Maribor.
 As a youngster he moved to Red Star Belgrade, where he didn't get opportunity.
 After being a substitute against Bayern Munich in semi-final second leg of the 1990–91 European Cup, he moved to Olimpija Ljubljana.
 He won four consecutive Slovenian Championships and two Slovenian Cups in Ljubljana.
 In season 1996–97 he won double (Championship and Cup) with NK Maribor.
 After a short spell at Şekerspor he won three consecutive Slovenian Championships with Maribor.
 Later, he played for Olympiakos Nicosia, AEL Limassol and Interblock.

 Simeunovič holds the record for the most expensive 38-year-old player of all time.

 International career

 Simeunovič was capped 57 times for Slovenia and was a participant at the Euro 2000 and World Cup 2002.
 He made his international debut on 3 June 1992 in the first official international match of Slovenia, a 1–1 international friendly with Estonia in Tallinn.

-Personal
+Personal life

 He is the son of former NK Maribor player and coach, Vojislav Simeunović.